The Adventure of the Solitary Cyclist: Plot

 After Violet leaves, Holmes observes that it is odd that a household would pay £100 a year for a music teacher but be too cheap to pay for a horse and trap.
 He sends Dr. Watson to Surrey to see what he can find out.
 This turns out to be virtually nothing, except to establish that the lady's story is true, and that the mystery man comes out of and goes back into a local house, Charlington Hall.
 Holmes upbraids Watson for his lackluster results.
 They also receive a letter from Violet that evening saying that Carruthers has proposed to her, but she had to refuse since she is already engaged to a man named Cyril Morton, an electrical engineer in Coventry.

 Holmes goes to Surrey himself, and gets into a fight in a pub for his troubles; when he returns and tells Watson what happened, he actually considers his experience in Surrey to be hilarious.
 It seems that Mr. Woodley was in the taproom at the pub and heard his name mentioned in conversation.
 He came out and demanded to know who Holmes was and what he wanted.
 The discussion escalated to violence; Holmes emerged with a few bruises, whereas Woodley had to be carried home.
-The innkeeper merely mentioned that Woodley is a regular weekend guest at Charlington Hall, which is rented by Williamson, who, rumor has it, is a clergyman.
+The innkeeper merely mentioned that Woodley is a regular weekend guest at Charlington Hall, which is rented by Williamson, who, rumour has it, is a clergyman.

 Holmes returns to 221B Baker Street with his face somewhat marred, and another letter arrives from Violet, saying that her situation has become impossible owing to Mr. Carruthers's proposals, and Mr. Woodley's reappearance.
 She is quitting.
 Holmes knows that some intrigue is afoot, and he tells Watson that they must get themselves to Surrey to see that Violet makes it to the station.
 Carruthers has at last acquired a trap, and she need not ride her bicycle this time.